WellthCare

 2. Empowerment Through Consumerism & HSAs

-• Tax-deductible contributions: Reduces taxable income.
+• Tax-deductible contributions: Cuts taxable income.

-• Tax-free withdrawals: For qualified medical expenses, now or in retirement.
+• Tax-free withdrawals: For qualified medical expenses—now or in retirement.

 3. Encourages Preventive Care